Broadleaf. Evergreen. Conifer. How well do you really know your trees? Now you have a goal for National Arbor Day.

-Nature is important — we couldn't survive without it — but with so much of our population living in major metropolitan areas, it's easy to lose sight of nature's greatness and splendor.
+With so much of our population living in big cities, it's easy to lose sight of nature's greatness and splendor.

 Despite some disagreement about global warming, there's no debating that keeping our planet healthy helps to keep us healthy.
 There's a lot to love about a holiday that helps make our planet a better place.